spthm/glio/README.md

 ```

 However, the alias attribute (e.g. `s.gas` or `s.star`) returns a `SnapshotView` object, which is read-only.
-Modification of the snapshot data in general requires directly modifying the field list.
+Modification of the snapshot data in general requires directly modifying the field list(s).

 A snapshot can be written to file, optionally with a new filename,